Working with Strings in Zig: A Comprehensive Guide

 String Builders and Buffers

-For building strings efficiently, especially when you’re appending multiple times, std.ArrayList(u8) is your best friend.
+For building strings efficiently, especially when you’re appending multiple times, std.ArrayList(u8) is an excellent choice.
 It helps minimize reallocations.

 const std = @import("std");